openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/baremetal_overcloud.rst

 .. note::
-  This network should be routed to the ctlplane network on the overcloud (while on this network the ironic-0 will need access to the TFTP/HTTP and the ironic API), one way to acheive this would be to set up a network representing the ctlplane network and add a router between them::
+  This network should be routed to the ctlplane network on the overcloud (while on this network the ironic-0 will need access to the TFTP/HTTP and the ironic API), one way to achieve this would be to set up a network representing the ctlplane network and add a router between them::

     openstack network create --provider-network-type flat --provider-physical-network \